craftzcode/create-craftzcode/README-Old.md

      current_branch=$(git rev-parse --abbrev-ref HEAD)

      if [ "$current_branch" = "main" ]; then
-       echo "Warning: You are pushing from the 'main' branch." read -p "Would you like to create a new branch for these changes? (y/n): " answer
+       echo "Warning: You are about to commit on the 'main' branch." read -p "Would you like to create a new branch for these changes? (y/n): " answer

        if [ "$answer" = "y" ] || [ "$answer" = "Y" ]; then
          # Prompt for a new branch name; generate one if none is provided.
          read -p "Enter the new branch name (or leave empty for a generated name): " new_branch